DaverSomethingSomethingOrg/ConanToolchain/docs/ButWhy.md

 Whichever tool your default `$PATH` locates should be the correct choice.

-On a VM or baremetal host, with tools installed in `/usr/local`, or perhaps in an automounted NFS repositories, `$PATH` has to be set carefully to find the right tool installations, and it's not set by default.
-Additionally, a user may still run a tool that isn't in their `$PATH`, and what then?
-If *that* tool relies on other tools (such as `gcc` needing `as` and `ld` from binutils), how does it find the right ones?
+On a VM or baremetal host, with tools installed in `/usr/local`, or perhaps in an automounted NFS repositories, everything works differently.
+`$PATH` has to be set carefully to find the right tool installations, and it's not set by default.
+Additionally, a user may still run a tool that isn't in their `$PATH`, so what then?
+If *that* tool relies on other tools (such as `gcc` calling `as` and `ld` from binutils), how does it find the right ones?
 How can that user be confident it will work correctly and reliably?

+## Why is installation prefix important?

+A great deal of software is written in relocatable form these days, but there is still a long way to go.
+Tools such as GCC need to be able to locate it's own libraries, as well as tools like `as` and `ld` from a different package (binutils).
+Relying on `$PATH` or `$ORIGIN` may not be sufficient to consistently and reliably locate the correct dependency versions.

 ## Why Conan?

 Conan is designed for building, installing, and packaging 3rdParty software, especially open-source software.

-Conan doesn't completely satisfy our toolchain installation requirements on it's own, but it gets us about 90% of the way there.
+Conan does not completely satisfy our toolchain installation requirements on it's own, but it gets us about 90% of the way there.
 Check out these
 features: